 Projects to save ecosystems and habitats in which Conservancies are involved include the Aller River estoration in Durban, the Aliwal Shoal Marine Protected Area, the Madwala Nature Reserve rehabilitation in Assagay, the Springvale Stream restoration in the Midlands and the Umzimkhulu Riverine Forest rehabilitation at Port Shepstone.

-Examples of ecosystems
+Examples of ecosystems and habitats

 Grasslands